 UK plans to offer 3.7 million Covid-19 vaccine jabs to Republic - report

-Johnson urged to begin donating to poorer nations as country faces vaccine surplus
+Johnson urged to begin donating through Covax initiative as Britain faces vaccine surplus

 In a letter written to prime minister Boris Johnson health and development charities in Britain say: ‘The UK will be sitting on enough surplus vaccine doses to vaccinate the world’s frontline health workers twice over.’
 Photograph: Leon Neal/Getty